 One advantage of these heaters is that they are super thin and light-weight – they can be located on your ceilings pointing down, printed over to appear to be pictures on your wall, or hidden behind mirrors.

 The retailers claim they will be no more expensive than fitting traditional electric heaters.

 Pros: Can look great, and offer savings compared to conventional electric radiators, according to the manufacturers.

 Cons: Because infrared heaters are new on the market there is little or no independent evidence on how well they work in practice.
 Like conventional electric radiators they will use peak time electricity, not Economy 7, so are likely to be more expensive to run than storage heaters and will increase your carbon footprint for at least a few more years.

-Biomass boilers and stoves
+6. Biomass boilers and stoves

 At first glance they seem like a great option: what could be better than burning trees that can be replanted and managed sustainably?
-In reality, it's less clear cut than that (excuse the pun).
+It’s less clear cut than that (excuse the pun).

 The carbon footprint of a biomass boiler or wood-burning stove depends very much on the source of the wood.
 In some cases it is likely to be worse for the climate than gas-fired heating systems.
 In urban areas wood burning is coming under the spotlight because of its contribution to air pollution (the intensity of which will vary enormously between models of stoves and burners).